harkx/saltstack-cheatsheet/README.md

 salt 'minion1' state.sls prod.somefile  # prod/somefile.sls will be applied to minion1
 ```

-Check status of a service and manipulate services.
+## Check status of a service and manipulate services

 ```
 salt '*' service.status <service name>